Athozs/hass-additional-ca/README.md

 This is optional, it depends on your installed integrations.

  > 📝 __Note__: At time of writing, I could not find on the internet a reliable way to set permanently an environment variable in Home Assistant OS.
+As a workaround, _Additional CA_ integration adds your private CA into Certifi CA bundle if not yet added.

 ### 5.1.
 Integrations based on _Requests_